 Once you have one, you'll be hooked for life 🙂

 Rumaki is usually known as a special occasions appetizer.
 It shows up around Christmas the most.
 The texture from the crispy bacon to the perfectly roasted chicken liver, with a piece of water chestnut right in the middle all rolled up into a ball of perfection.
 Now, if chicken livers aren't your thing you could still make this appetizer, but by replacing the chicken livers with a different protein or even something like dates.
 I have an alternative idea below for you besides chicken livers:)

 Quick Rumaki Appetizer History

 Rumaki or Rumake is an hors-d'oeuvre of mock-Polynesian origin.
 It was popularly served at Trader Vic's and other Polynesian restaurants in the 1950s and 1960s.
 Its ingredients and method of preparation vary, but usually, it consists of water chestnuts and pieces of chicken liver wrapped in bacon and marinated in soy sauce and either ginger or brown sugar.
 Also popular within the Hawaiian Islands.

-Before I explain how to make Rumaki let’s talk about ways to prepare and cook the appetizer.
-If you’re not into chicken livers I have heard of an interesting alternative using watermelon.
+Before I explain how to make Rumaki let's talk about ways to prepare and cook the appetizer.
+If you're not into chicken livers I have heard of an interesting alternative using watermelon.
 What, Watermelon?
 Yes, you can make use of watermelon rinds by making pickles.
-I’ll tell you, if you think about it, that sounds odd and I would have to agree, yet I’ve had watermelon pickles before and they are much better than ones made from cucumbers which are what pickles in your refrigerator are made from.
+I'll tell you if you think about it, that sounds odd and I would have to agree, yet I've had watermelon pickles before and they are much better than ones made from cucumbers which are what pickles in your refrigerator are made from.
 If you want to try making them just remove the very exterior first from the watermelon.
-Then slice the exposed layer into the desired size and place into a jelly jar along with a pickling solution.
+Then slice the exposed layer into the desired size and place it into a jelly jar along with a pickling solution.